 In 1953, Elvis Presley walked into Sun Studio Studios and recorded his first songs.
 They were also acoustic guitar cover songs: “That’s When Your Heartache Begins” and “My Happiness” by The Ink Spots.
 Luckily, producer Sam Phillips kept the masters and released both and they exist as a recording artifact of the evolution of a legendary artist.

 Within a couple years, the snowballing of her achievements and acclaim began to gather steam.
-And in 2015, it happened — “Apologize” went on to become Kacey Musgraves’ #1 most streamed song on Spotify, racking up nearly 35 million (35,000,000+) streams by 2018.
+Then, in 2015, it hit — “Apologize” went on to become Kacey Musgraves’ #1 most streamed song on Spotify, racking up nearly 35 million (35,000,000+) streams by 2018.

 Between 2015 and 2018, “Apologize” was her #1 most streamed track worldwide: